-Today's UV index in Calcutta, India will be up to 7.7, indicating a high level of sun exposure for the average person.
+Today's UV index in Calcutta, India will be up to 11.1, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Calcutta is generally high, especially from March to June, often ranging from 8 to 12, indicating strong sun exposure during these months.
 It decreases during the winter season from November to February.